kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(e\) When the Department disapproves in whole or in part or otherwise takes an action against any submission filed under this part, the filer must take corrective action within two business days following the disapproval or notice of other action.

-\(f\) All submissions under this section shall comply with the requirements of §221.202.
+\(f\) All submissions under this section shall comply with the requirements of [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.202   The filing of tariffs and amendments to tariffs.|§221.202]].

 ### §221.300   Discontinuation of electronic tariff system.